- Year of study: Second year, two semesters.

 Essay

 The student should submit three essays during the course.
-The topic for each essay will be set by the course tutor.
+The topic for each essay will be set by the course instructor.

-• One essay on Norwegian music history (approx. 1,500 words) should be submitted electronically by the date set by the course tutor, normally within two weeks of completing the module.
+- One essay on Norwegian music history (approx. 1,500 words) should be submitted electronically by the date set by the course insctructor, normally within two weeks of completing the module.

-• One essay on the student’s chosen module (approx. 3,500 words) should be submitted electronically by the date set by the course tutor, normally within two weeks of completing the module.
+- Two essays on the student’s chosen modules (approx. 2,500 words per module) should be submitted electronically by the date set by the course instructor, normally within two weeks of completing the module.

 The student will be given an overall assessment for the course at the end of the academic year.